-Hugh sends huge congratulations to Anna Trench, whose graphic novel Florrie: A Football Love Story has won the East Anglian Book Award in the Fiction category.
+Huge congratulations to Anna Trench, whose graphic novel Florrie: A Football Love Story has won the East Anglian Book Award in the Fiction category and the East Anglian Book of the Year.

 Founded in 2008, the East Anglian Book Awards recognise and celebrate the books and writers who have been shaped by, and have helped shape, the literary culture of our region.
 The annual awards are a partnership between the Eastern Daily Press and the National Centre for Writing, in association with the University of East Anglia.